mikkohei13/telelaitos/README.md

 TODO
 ====

-- Modularize Cronitor, Don't stop on error-+
+- Description
-- Functionalize vihkolatest handling
+- Don't stop on cronitor error
-- Prettyprint latest observations
+- Latest observations with gathering date and document team